-The definitive study of the artist and writer Nevinson, making a major contribution to understanding of intellectual thought and culture in 20th-century Britain.
+The definitive study of the artist and writer C.R.W.
+Nevinson, making a major contribution to the understanding of intellectual culture in 20th-century Britain.

 Trade Information: LPOD

 Would you like to be able to buy this title as an eBook?

 Click here to let us know

 The first comprehensive study of the life and work of C.R.W.
 Nevinson, an important painter and writer whose name is re-emerging to take its rightful place among the established icons of art and literature in early 20th century England.

 Numerous previous accounts remember Nevinson solely as a Futurist and war painter.
 However, in recent years there has been a revival of academic interest in his role in the inter-war period and the Second World War, and with it, the need for a full study of his life and works.
 Painter, social commentator, novelist and society host, Nevinson can now be remembered as one of the most prominent and distinguished artists of his generation.

 In this interdisciplinary work, Walsh presents a thorough analysis of Nevinson's artistic achievements, explaining his problematic relationships with contemporaries like Wyndham Lewis, Roger Fry, Amadeo Modigliani, H.G.
 Wells and George Bernard Shaw.